 This code will be used as the notify party for delivery authorisation by the Border Agencies.”

 Customs followed up with us and advised that a future release of TSW would make Location of Goods codes mandatory in all circumstances.
-Where it was a Sea Freight shipment, the Location of Goods code would be the Discharge Port Code except for Tauranga Port, which would be the CCA code that specifies the wharf.
+Where it was a Sea Freight shipment, the Location of Goods code would be the Discharge Port Code except for Tauranga Port, for which the CCA code will be required for shipments from Mt Maunganui wharf.

 We haven’t yet been advised by Customs when this change will be applied, however NZ Customs held a Customs TSW presentation confirming this change although there hasn’t yet been an official notification or a change to the EDI specification.